 - assess the impact that medications and other substance use has on health outcomes at the population-level emphasizing vulnerable populations, health disparities, and health equity

 - evaluate the intersection of legal and illegal drug markets on population health using data sources ranging from insurance claims to surveillance systems

-- apply findings to real-world settings that promote appropriate medication use for patients and professionals.
+- apply findings to real-world settings that promote appropriate medication use for patients and professionals

 Graduates of our program are highly-valued by the pharmaceutical industry, government agencies and academia.
 Admission to the program is awarded on a competitive basis and includes an annual stipend of up to $40K and a benefits package consisting of tuition and graduate student health insurance.